Skip to content

 Understanding the Order confirmation page

-On the order details page, you'll find:
+On the order details page, you will find:

 1. Print and Download icons: Print or download the order as a PDF or an Excel file.